wsoyinka/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 > The following commands must be run in the same directory used to generate the SSL certificates during the [Generating TLS Certificates](04-certificate-authority.md) lab.

-Generate a kubeconfig file for the node-0 worker node:
+Generate a kubeconfig file for the node-0 and node-1 worker nodes:

 ```bash
 for host in node-0 node-1; do